arungudelli/angularjswiki/content/en/fontawesome/fa-book-reader.md

-## Book Reader Icon with Fixed Width
+## fa-book-reader Icon with Fixed Width

 All the font awesome icons does not have same width.